 If you are currently experiencing an emergency where a person or pet is in danger, you may call the shelter at 573-443-7387.
-The University of Missouri Veterinary Teaching Hospital offers emergency veterinary services 24/7 if your pet needs immediate veterinary care.
+The University of Missouri Veterinary Teaching Hospital and Horton Discovery Animal Hospital offer emergency veterinary services 24/7 if your pet needs immediate veterinary care.
 Please note that Central Missouri Humane Society does not operate any field services and cannot pick-up stray or owned animals.
 If you find a sick or injured animal in Columbia city limits, you may call Animal Control at 573-449-1888.

 Rehoming Your Pet

 The best way to rehome your pet is by using word-of-mouth and online resources (e.g. social media and websites like Rehome) so your pet can transition from your home directly to their next home without entering the shelter.
 Why?
 Two main reasons:

 - No pet likes to live in a cage at the shelter.
 Even though we strive to provide exceptional animal care, all pets would rather be curled up on a couch next to a person rather than alone in a cage.
 The shelter is a very scary, loud, and stressful place for any pet.

 - You know your pet better than anyone, which means you can select the best family for them!
 Because you know what your pet likes/dislikes, you can match them with the perfect lifestyle and new family.

 It's easy!
 Start by asking family, friends and co-workers if they know anyone who is looking for a new pet.
 Ask people in person, but also leave a flyer so they can contact you if they know of someone or decide to adopt your pet themselves.